emu-russia/pureikyubu/Docs/HW/GX.md

 More description can be found in US6717577 "VERTEX CACHE FOR 3D COMPUTER GRAPHICS".

+## Internal State Registers

+GX state stored in 3 sets of registers:
+- CP Regs
+- XF Regs
+- SU Regs

+Writing to registers is performed by special FIFO commands.
+Partially registers are mapped to physical memory.

+### CP Regs

+TBD.

+### XF Regs

+TBD.

+### SU Regs

+TBD.

 ## Setup/Rasterizer (SU/RAS)

 Terminology:
 - The primitive is what the GX can draw.
-Triangle, dot, etc.
+Triangle, point, etc.
 - Primitives consist of vertices;
 - Each vertex contains a set of attributes (position, color etc.).
 At least position attribute must be present;
 - Attributes can be Direct and Indexed.
 Direct attributes are contained in the command list itself.
 For indexed attributes, the command list contains only the index.
 A buffer with attributes is located in the main memory and is additionally cached in Vertex cache.